Boston pitches Suffolk Downs as site for new Amazon Headquarters

 Amazon said they are looking to build a second headquarters in a business-friendly home with strong talent.
 Communities in both Massachusetts and New Hampshire have joined the bidding war ahead of Thursday’s deadline.

-Boston Mayor Marty Walsh said Boston’s proposal includes at least four potential locations and, at this time, Boston is not offering any tax incentives.
+Boston Mayor Marty Walsh said Boston’s proposal includes at least four potential locations and, at this time, Boston is not offering any tax incentives because it’s too soon discuss them.
 The mayor said there are already other incentives for the e-commerce giant to build here.

-Walsh told 7News that the Suffolk Downs race track in East Boston is the primary location for Amazon’s new headquarters.
+Walsh told 7News that the Suffolk Downs race track in East Boston is the primary location detailed in the city’s bid to land Amazon’s new headquarters.
 The former race track on William F. McClellan Highway opened in 1935, but his since closed.
-Walsh said locations along the South Boston waterfront and Widett Circle are also in the running.
+Walsh said locations along the South Boston waterfront, Brigthon and Widett Circle are also in the running.

 “It’s about growth.
 Having a company like Amazon in Boston or the greater Boston area would be a huge lift to the economy and really a draw for other companies to come in,” Walsh told 7’s Sharman Sacchetti.